jzrake/redux-cpp/README.md

 };
 ```

-`Store::apply_middleware` returns a non-const reference to the store, so you can chain the middlewares together.
+`store_t::apply_middleware` returns a non-const reference to the store, so you can chain the middlewares together.
 They will be called in the reverse order to how they were applied.
 Note also that if a middleware dispatches new actions to the store, those actions are filtered through the middleware chain from the beginning.

 ## Limitations